Saptakcodes/FIR-SAHAYAK-Multi-Lingual-FIR-Summarization-Portal-with-Local-Case-Database-Using-ReactUI/README.md

 ### 5. Open the App

-Navigate to the URL printed by Bun (typically `http://localhost:5173`).
+Navigate to the URL printed by Vite (typically `http://localhost:5173`).

 ---